-This prospectus relates to from time to time (i) the resale of an aggregate of 125,194,886 shares of Class A common stock, of Embark Technology, issued in connection with the Merger by certain of the selling shareholders named in this prospectus, (ii) the resale of 20,000,000 shares of Class A common stock issued in the PIPE Financing by certain of the Selling Shareholders, (iii) the resale of 1,342,353 shares of common stock reserved for issuance upon the exercise of options to purchase Class A common stock, (iv) the resale of 50,550,140 shares of Class A common stock reserved for issuance upon the settlement of restricted stock units, (v) the resale of 9,353,330 warrants to purchase Class A common stock, (vi) the resale 9,353,330 shares of Class A common stock, and (vii) the resale of 87,078,981 shares of Class A common stock issuable upon conversion of shares of Class B common stock.
+This prospectus relates to from time to time (i) the resale of an aggregate of 183,422,675 shares of Class A common stock, of Embark Technology, issued in connection with the Merger by certain of the selling shareholders named in this prospectus, (ii) the resale of 20,000,000 shares of Class A common stock issued in the PIPE Financing by certain of the Selling Shareholders, (iii) the resale of 1,342,353 shares of common stock reserved for issuance upon the exercise of options to purchase Class A common stock, (iv) the resale of 50,550,140 shares of Class A common stock reserved for issuance upon the settlement of restricted stock units, (v) the resale of 9,353,330 warrants to purchase Class A common stock, (vi) the resale 9,353,330 shares of Class A common stock issuable in respect of warrants to purchase Class A common stock, and (vii) the resale of 87,078,981 shares of Class A common stock issuable upon conversion of shares of Class B common stock.
 The Selling Shareholders may from time to time offer and sell any or all of the shares of common stock and warrants set forth below pursuant to this prospectus and any accompanying prospectus supplement.
 When we refer to the "Selling Shareholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Shareholders' interest in the common stock or warrants other than through a public sale.